veliovgroup/seo-middleware-nextjs/README.md

 # SEO Middleware for Next.js

-__SO Middleware__ is a lightweight Next.js package designed to improve SEO scores for traditional SERPs (a.k.a.
+__SEO Middleware__ is a lightweight Next.js package designed to improve SEO scores for traditional SERPs (a.k.a.
 Google, Bing, Yahoo, etc.) and modern AI agents and bots (a.k.a.
 ChatGPT, Grok, Perplexity, etc.).

-This middleware is powered by [`ostr.io` pre-rendering engine](https://ostr.io/info/prerendering) that ensures search and AI crawlers receive fully-rendered HTML pages, not just an empty skeleton.
-This bridges the gap between client-rendered apps and the indexing and link preview requirements of platforms like Google, Facebook, Twitter, and etc.

-When paired with the global CDN and smart caching layer of [`ostr.io`](https://ostr.io), `seo-middleware-nextjs` significantly increases crawling budget, improves SEO scores, link previews, and Web Vitals/Lighthouse performance metrics (like TTFB) — all without changes in the existing codebase.
+This middleware is powered by [`ostr.io` pre-rendering engine](https://ostr.io/info/prerendering) and paired with the global CDN and smart caching layer. `seo-middleware-nextjs` establishes access to Pre-rendering Engine that significantly increases crawling budget, improves SEO scores, link previews, and Web Vitals/Lighthouse performance metrics (like TTFB) — all without changes in the existing codebase.

 SEO middleware intelligently reroutes bot traffic to `ostr.io` rendering endpoints, minimizing server load, reducing database queries, and lowering infrastructure costs.